plolcott/x86utm/README.md

 (1) All global data must be initialized.<br>
 (2) No library functions can be called.<br>

+The intent is to study theory of computation problems such as the Halting Problem in a high level language such as "C".
+It can be shown that every x86 program that terminates has a Turing Machine equivalent.

 <b>The UTM environment is like a tiny little operating system here are its only functions:</b>

 // allocates memory from Heap_Space.<br>